JasmitSingh90/plugins/packages/shared_preferences/shared_preferences/README.md

 and there is no guarantee that writes will be persisted to disk after returning, so this plugin must not be used for storing critical data.

-**Please set your constraint to `shared_preferences: '>=0.5.y+x <2.0.0'`**

-## Backward compatible 1.0.0 version is coming
-The plugin has reached a stable API, we guarantee that version `1.0.0` will be backward compatible with `0.5.y+z`.
-Please use `shared_preferences: '>=0.5.y+x <2.0.0'` as your dependency constraint to allow a smoother ecosystem migration.
-For more details see: https://github.com/flutter/flutter/wiki/Package-migration-to-1.0.0

 ## Usage
 To use this plugin, add `shared_preferences` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).